 The subject of this blog entry is, in the main, about cloning (for backup mainly) from one Solid State Drive (SSD) on the Raspberry Pi 4 (RPi4) to another SSD.
 Why SSD?
-They are MANY times fater than SD, as low as twice the price of SDs and are supposedly much more reliable – I’ve covered that here and here.
+These “drives” are MANY times faster than SD, as low as twice the price of SDs and are supposedly much more reliable – I’ve covered that here and here.
 I’ve also taslked on occasion about eMMC which is slower than SSD but faster and more reliable than SD.

 In this entry I will refer several times (not to promote Sandisk particularly) to a quality Sandisk 32GB microSD sitting in a USB adaptor – so from now on I’ll refer to it as sd-usb for ease.
 I’ll also refer to clone (clone) and cclone – (clean clone) – simple functions I made to use rpi-clone more easily on the Raspberry Pi.

 My use of the word “clone” assumes the microSD or SSD has been used before with the same partitioning, variation “cclone“ recreates partitions and does formatting – taking much longer.

 If I add a “b” to the end – i.e. ccloneb – I’m cloning to SDB – often the second USB 3 socket on the RPI4.
 I assume you understand terms like SD (microSD) and SSD and finally that the USB connectors on the RPi4 usually but sadly not always connect to SDA and SDB etc.

 A way is needed to fix the boot order on these and I’m not alone in wanting this.
 On the RPi4 you get a pair of USB3 connectors (fast) and a pair of USB2 connectors (the latter being too slow for disk use – better suited to mouse, keyboard and/or other slow peripherals).